Best Mattress for Kids - Firm or Soft, What Type is Best?

 What We Don't Like

 Check out the 3D knitted design of this Inofia hybrid mattress, which helps to create a medium-firm feel for young sleepers.
-Like most hybrid mattresses, it's made to be firm yet supportive, with a construction that absorbs moisture and makes the mattress that much more breathable.
+Like most hybrid mattresses, it's made to be firm yet supportive, with a construction that absorbs moisture and makes this kids mattress that much more breathable.

 Thanks to the comfort foam on top too, you’ll be able to relax atop the foam layers of cushioning.
-Hopefully your child isn’t experiencing back pain, but this is the best mattress for kids that helps with that too.
+Hopefully your child isn’t experiencing back pain, but this is the best kids mattress that helps with that too.

 What We Like